As featured in the New Indian Express, Indulge | Cover Story.

 From herb gardens and PlayStations to getting a massage and sleeping at work, we look at the many things companies are offering to keep employees happy, stress free and motivated.

 “These days, much of a person’s day is spent at work.
 So it’s getting difficult to establish a work-life balance.
-If having fun is made a part of the work culture, employees will get motivated and work better,” says psychologist Sangeetha Madhu.
-While companies had woken up and smelled the stress some years ago—giving birth to HR activities like team outings, casual Fridays and annual sports events—today we find many trying to think out of the box when it comes to keeping employee morale high and giving them opportunities to let off steam at work.
+If there’s a fun work culture, employees will get motivated and work better,” says psychologist Sangeetha Madhu.
+While companies had woken up and smelled the stress some years ago—giving birth to HR activities like team outings, casual Fridays and annual sports events, basically fun work culture—today we find many trying to think out of the box when it comes to people management by keeping employee morale high and giving them opportunities to let off steam at work.
 Like city-based OPN which has a resident dog that employees take turns feeding and taking out for walks—a break that they swear help their productivity.
 Or Gurgaon-based remote technical support firm, iYogi, which organises events like iYogi Premier League and the month-and-a-half long iYogi Got Talent competition, to invigorate their staff.
 We look at other companies that are going that extra mile to keep the scowls off and the stress levels in check.

 Games people play